pleimer/ticketer/README.md

 # Ticketer
 A simple ticket management tool

 This service watches for updates coming into an email inbox configured with Nylas in a temporal workflow.
-Messages that begin a new thread will result in a new ticket being created.
+Messages that begin a new thread will result in a new ticket being created and messages that reply to a thread will become a comment on the ticket.

 Two pages:
 1. localhost:8080 - ticket list view shows all tickets with a 'in_progress' or 'not_started' status